hydr-ai-lab/nautilus/README.md

 `Cut` calculates the wetted part of the geometry returning a new surface object (it adopts the same algoritm of previous functions)

->      Body below the waterpane
+>      Body below the waterplane
 >
 ## Getting started
 To use Nautilus you will need an environment with the <a href="https://ubuntu.com/" target="_blank">Ubuntu</a> distribution of Linux and the cloned nautilus repository.
 A virtual environment or <a href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview" target="_blank">Windows Subsystem for Linux (WSL)</a> will also work.